Gluten is a group of proteins found in certain grains, such as wheat, rye, and barley.

-- Vegetable and seed oils, including sesame oil, canola oil and sunflower oil
+- vegetable and seed oils, including sesame oil, canola

 There are several types of gluten-free beverages for you to enjoy.

-However, some beverages are mixed with additives that contain gluten as an ingredient.
-Additionally, some alcoholic beverages are made with malt, barley and other gluten-containing grains and should be avoided on a gluten-free diet (5).
+However, some beverages are mixed with additives that contain gluten.
+Additionally, some alcoholic beverages are made with malt, barley, and other gluten-containing grains and should be avoided on a gluten-free diet (

 - 100% fruit juice